malauraojeda/malauraojeda/README.md

 # Hello there!! my name is Ma.
-Laura, and i had been working as a data visualization for almost a year now 👩🏻‍💻
+Laura, and i had been working as a Data Visualization Developer for almost a year now 👩🏻‍💻

 ## Still learning about:
 ![HTML5](https://img.shields.io/badge/-HTML5-333333?style=flat&logo=HTML5)